 A client really doesn’t care, especially since you are one of a hundred other companies peddling similar products to them.

 Creating a lot of confusion for them on who to trust.
-Which often means them doing nothing, to not make a bad decision and waiting for the dust to settle in the industry.
+Which often means them doing nothing, not make a bad decision, and waiting for the dust to settle in the industry.

 Successful salespeople aren’t born; they learn the skills through trial and error.

 OK, so you love your product.